-Lapse risk is measured by the loss of assets under management which reduces future fund charge income and consequently potentially impacts both current and future years' profits.
+Lapse risk is measured by the loss of assets under management which reduces future fee income and consequently potentially impacts both current and future years' profits.
 Expense risk is measured by the impact on current and potentially future years' profit.

-abrdn Life has a high tolerance to lapse risk and the consequent variation in fund charges earned as lapse risk is an inevitable part of insurance investment business.
-The risk of fluctuations in income is managed, where possible, by making expenses sensitive to the volume of charges received.
-This is achieved under the terms of the MSA and ISA between the Company and AAML whereby the majority of expenses payable are defined as a percentage of fund charge income. abrdn Life aims to minimise lapses by providing a dedicated client service team, which has been set up specifically to meet the needs of UK pension schemes.
+abrdn Life has a high tolerance to lapse risk and the consequent variation in fee income earned, as lapse risk is an inevitable part of insurance investment business. abrdn Life has a low tolerance to expense risk. abrdn Life aims to minimise lapses by providing a dedicated client service team, which has been set up specifically to meet the needs of UK pension schemes, and aims to minimise expense risk by close monitoring of expense amounts and their justification.